 Bangkok

-Taxis are in abundance all over Bangkok, and the fare starts at $1 (30 THB) and goes up from there.
-Going to most places within central Bangkok should not cost more than $5 (150 THB).
+Taxis are plentiful all over Bangkok, and the fare starts at $1 (30 THB) and goes up.
+However, going to most places within central Bangkok should not cost more than $5 (150 THB).

 BTS / MRT: The BTS is an elevated train, while the MRT is an underground train.
-The lines are not overly extensive, though they do cover the main center of Bangkok.
-The fare costs anywhere from $0.75 – $1.50 (20 – 40 THB) per ride, depending on length.
+The lines are not overly extensive, though they cover Bangkok's main center.
+Depending on the length of the ride, the fare costs between $0.75 and $1.50 (20 and 40 THB).

-Buses are quite easy to use and cover Bangkok with the most extensiveness.
-Fares are anywhere from $0.25 – $0.75 (6.50 – 20 THB) depending on the route and what kind of bus.
-If you plan to take buses, I would recommend purchasing a bus map route before getting started.
+Buses are pretty easy to use and cover Bangkok with the most extensiveness.
+Fares are anywhere from $0.25 - $0.75 (6.50 - 20 THB), depending on the route and what kind of bus.
+If you plan to take buses, I recommend purchasing a bus map route before starting.

-Tuk Tuks: Many tourists like to take tuk-tuks for the thrill, but taxies are usually cheaper unless you know how to negotiate – upwards of $1 (30 THB) for a ride.
+Tuk Tuks: Many tourists like to take tuk-tuks for the thrill, but taxis are usually cheaper unless you know how to negotiate - upwards of $1 (30 THB) for a ride.

 Motorcycle Taxis: Used for short distances or down neighborhood roads for $0.25 – $0.75 (10 – 20 THB) per ride